Jobs in Austria with Visa Sponsorship for Indians in 2026: Update

 Customer Service and Sales

-Advanced German; Basic English beneficial
+Advanced German; Basic English is beneficial

 Healthcare